dreaswar/AuShadha/README.rst

-Prepare the database and install the fixtures:
+Prepare the database and install the fixtures
 -----------------------------------------------